larylc/DreamWorks-Disney-or-Pixar/README.md

 ```

-`all_movie_sentiment_afinn.csv`: Data set of overall studio positivity and negativity scores based on the AFINN dictionary.
+`all_movie_sentiment_afinn.csv`: Data set of average studio movie positivity and negativity scores based on the "AFINN" dictionary.

-`all_movie_sentiment_bing.csv`: Data set of overall studio positivity and negativity scores based on the bind dictionary.
+`all_movie_sentiment_bing.csv`: Data set of average studio movie positivity and negativity scores based on the "bing" dictionary.

 `all_movie_topics.csv`: Data set of all of the plot words with the probability (beta) that they belong to a particular theme (topic).